Best Bull Riders of All Time

 Valdiron de Oliveira was raised in the small town of Tres Rios, Brazil, some 90 miles into the mountains outside of Rio de Janeiro.

-He worked on ranches for what he estimates was one dollar per week until he was 16 years old.
+He worked on ranches for what he estimated was $1 per week until he was 16 years old.
 Then, he began to ride bulls in competitions.

 Oliveira also crafted a respectable career in mixed martial arts and fought in UFC for several years, a sport for which he’s much more well known in his native country.